 – Caspar Sonnet

 “This project has been an incredibly exciting and intensive experience for me.
 It is a deep process of re-thinking and challenging my long-term relationship with the koto.
 I try to communicate with my instrument in various unconventional and sometimes absurd ways, and then ask: How do I feel about it?
 How is the koto responding to it?
 Is this experiment working?
 Are we still happy together?
 We discovered many things about each other, and the time we spend together became more powerful.
 Then Caspar.
 He is an artist with a full spirit, and creating music together with him is compelling.
 I really enjoy the constantly changing colors of sound and noise that Caspar creates.”

 – Kozue Matsumoto

-Album — Recorded and mixed in early 2018 by Jared Rodriguez, and mastered in late 2018 by Timothy Stollenwerk (Stereophonic Mastering).
+The album was recorded and mixed in early 2018 by Jared Rodriguez, and mastered in late 2018 by Timothy Stollenwerk (Stereophonic Mastering).
 The digital album cover art is by K. Scott Rawls.

-Book — Designed by Caspar Sonnet (Andromache Publishing), printed by Gary Robbins (Container Corps); and features ink paintings by Caspar Sonnet and photography and illustrations by Dehlia Ackley.
+The book was designed by Caspar Sonnet (Andromache Publishing), printed by Gary Robbins (Container Corps); and features ink paintings by Caspar Sonnet and photography and illustrations by Dehlia Ackley.